Information for term High School Abroad in Norway

 What’s on the menu?
 Norwegians are serious about fish (especially salmon and pickled herring), drink huge amounts of coffee, and love sweets (except licorice, which they prefer salty).
 Frozen pizza is popular in the home, and waffles are the most popular street food by far.
 Eat them in your hands, folded up with jam in the middle.

-After a few weeks on site, all students will take part in an orientation weekend in the incredible city of Gothenburg.
+Orientation location may vary each semester, but they are always great opportunity to connect with other U.S. exchange students and tour an exciting city!
+Past participants have enjoyed visiting historic and beautiful Gothenburg.
 An important seaport, it is known for its Dutch-style canals and leafy boulevards lined with many cafes and shops.
 Gothenburg will provide a gorgeous backdrop to orientation where you will spend time covering cultural differences, participating in group activities, and meeting staff and other students.
 There will also be time for fun as you will tour the city and likely visit Liseberg – Sweden’s biggest amusement park!

 Daily LifeClick to Open